devon-the-developer/microblog-project/README.md

 <strong>MVP:</strong>

-Allows a user to enter a new tip/blog via a form
+Allows a user to enter a new tip/blog via a form (Done)

 A user can view each post made individually